UKHomeOffice/return-of-documents/apps/report-documents-not-received/views/content/documents-not-received.md

 - we cannot contact you with the information you provided

-- we need to check your application or documents before sending them back.
+- we need to check your application or documents before sending them back

 - the address you provided does not match the address on our records

 ## When you may not get your documents back

-We may refuse to return your document if:
+We may refuse to return your documents if:

 - we have refused your application